Out of the Trees

-Out of the Trees is a 1975 television sketch show pilot written by Graham Chapman, Douglas Adams and Bernard McKenna that was broadcast on BBC 2 in 1976.
+Out of the Trees is a 1975 British television sketch show pilot starring Graham Chapman, Roger Brierley, Simon Jones and Maria Aitken.
+It was written by Chapman, Bernard McKenna and Douglas Adams and broadcast on BBC2 in 1976.
 The show shared some of the stream-of-consciousness style of Monty Python's Flying Circus, of which Chapman was a member.
-Actors included Mark Wing-Davey and Simon Jones.
+The instrumental theme tune was by Neil Innes.

+Premise

 The concept of the show was, according to Chapman, to follow the exploits of two modern-day linguists who would travel around a Britain gripped in rapid decline.
 The linguists would comment upon the origins of a word or phrase, which would then be the genesis of a sketch.
 Although two scripts were written (the second a collaboration between Chapman and David Yallop), only one episode was ever filmed.
-It was broadcast only once by the BBC, with little promotion, at 10pm on Saturday 10 January 1976 opposite Match of the Day, and so was seen by relatively few people.
+It was broadcast only once by the BBC, with little promotion, at 10pm on Saturday 10 January 1976 opposite Match of the Day.